GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 | -------------------  | :------------------: |
 |Xamarin.iOS|iOS 9+|
 |Xamarin.Android|API 21+|
+Android X (pre-release)|API 29|

 ## Please note:

 The [sample apps](https://github.com/GiampaoloGabba/Xamarin.Plugin.SharedTransitions/tree/master/src/Sample) include everything you need to play with this plugin (standard pages, Tabbed, MasterDetail, Shell).
 Btw, I recommend to read all this page, expecially the few Android limitations.

+## Android X (pre-release):

+[I have pubblished a pre-release nuget](https://www.nuget.org/packages/Xamarin.Plugin.SharedTransitions/2.1.1-beta) with Android X support.

+To enable AndroidX support, use Xamarin.Forms 4.5+ and target API 29.

+I will leave it in pre-release for a few days, considering that the new version will still support Xamarin.Forms 4.3 with old Android api (without AndroidX support, of course).
+I have to be sure that both functionalities (with Android X and without) are the same.

 ## Usage